 \section{Related Work}

-Various methodologies have been used to automatically detect sleep stages, utilizing traditional and machine learning techniques.
-Conventional methods encompass a variety of techniques, such as analysis of polysomnography data (PSG), electrodermal activity (EDA), and sleep depth information derived from EEG data.
-For example, visual analysis of PSG data, using multiple biosignals, has proven to be an effective tool for manual evaluation of sleep quality \citep{najdi_feature_2017}.
-The application of PSG analysis involves the interpretation of specific signal patterns and characteristics that adhere to defined guidelines.
-In contrast, analysis of EDA patterns has been shown to identify specific characteristics correlated with sleep quality, thus facilitating the identification of sleep stages \citep{herlan_electrodermal_2019, sano_quantitative_2014}.
-EDA reflects variations in skin conductance due to sweating-related changes, which correspond to different sleep stages, as the EDA pattern fluctuates in tandem with sleep stage transitions.
-In addition, estimating sleep depth from EEG data and subsequently identifying relevant sleep stages has exhibited promising findings.
-For example, \citet{kaplan_evaluation_2015} introduced the Z-PLUS algorithm, which estimates sleep depth and classifies it into different sleep epochs such as light sleep, deep sleep, and rapid eye movement.
-However, these traditional methodologies have inherent limitations: they are often time-consuming, subjective, and financially burdensome \citep{najdi_feature_2017}.
-Techniques involving visual analysis are particularly labor intensive and susceptible to human error, leading to inconsistencies in sleep stage classification \citep{imtiaz_systematic_2021}.
-Furthermore, they lack real-time detection capabilities, which requires post-processing and manual review prior to drawing conclusions, making them less suitable for clinical environments \citep{yildirim_deep_2019}.
-Traditional methods also struggle to capture the complexity of sleep dynamics, frequently overlooking subtle patterns and variations present in sleep data \citep{altini_promise_2021}.
+Various methodologies have been used to automatically detect sleep stages using traditional and advanced machine learning techniques.
+Conventional methods follow various techniques, such as the analysis of polysomnography (PSG) data, electrodermal activity (EDA), and sleep depth information derived from electroencephalography (EEG) data.
+For example, visual analysis of PSG data using multiple biosignals has proven to be an effective tool for manually evaluating sleep quality \parencite{najdi_feature_2017}.
+The PSG analysis process involves interpreting specific signal patterns and characteristics that adhere to standard guidelines.
+In contrast, the analysis of EDA patterns has been shown to identify specific characteristics correlated with sleep quality, thus facilitating the identification of sleep stages \parencite{herlan_electrodermal_2019, sano_quantitative_2014}.
+EDA reflects variations in skin conductance due to sweating-related changes, which correspond to different sleep stages, as the EDA pattern fluctuates with sleep stage transitions.
+In addition, estimating sleep depth from EEG data and identifying relevant sleep stages have shown promising potential. \textcite{kaplan_evaluation_2015} introduced the Z-PLUS algorithm, which estimates sleep depth and classifies it into different sleep epochs such as light sleep, deep sleep, and rapid eye movement.
+However, these traditional methodologies have several limitations: they are often time-consuming, subjective, and expensive to conduct \parencite{najdi_feature_2017}.
+Techniques involving visual analysis are particularly labor-intensive and susceptible to human error, leading to inconsistencies in sleep stage classification \parencite{imtiaz_systematic_2021}.
+Furthermore, they lack real-time detection capabilities, which require post-processing and manual review before concluding, making them less suitable for clinical environments \parencite{yildirim_deep_2019}.
+Traditional methods also struggle to capture the complexity of sleep dynamics, frequently overlooking subtle patterns and variations in sleep data \parencite{altini_promise_2021}.